We were spending all kinds of time together, working and exploring Europe but, it wasn’t turning into romance. So, I did something about it…

 boutiques and tea shops.
 In one shop, I bought a lavender coloured kilt that I later wore to be married in.
 Dean bought a deer-stocker hat.
 We went to the pictures one night and then it was over.
 We headed back to London and flew back to Germany.
 One regret is that we did not get over to Ireland.
 To date, we have still not been to Ireland and we would truly like to go.

 Somewhere in there, my younger brother Luke came to Germany and stayed in my apartment with me for a number of months, sleeping on my roll-away cot.
 I look back on that time with regret because I feel that I didn’t spend enough quality time with him while he was there.
 My attentions were focused elsewhere and I was sometimes rather stressed with pressures at work, which came out in tetchiness with him.
 Luke was able to pick up a serving job and use my bike to get to the Caserne where the cafe was.
 One nice time we had was to head down to the Bondensee in Switzerland where we had a bit of time together by the water.
 I was doing my dive licence at that time and needed to conduct a deep dive.
 Because the visibility at depth was about nil, it was fairly intense and I had to talk to myself the whole time to stay calm.
 After getting my SCUBA licence, I never dove again.
 It just wasn’t something that I liked doing, after all.
 While I was deployed on exercise for several weeks, Luke went home to Canada.
 I missed him bitterly after he was gone.
 He had met a very sweet lady who herself was ready to head home and I thought they would be together forever, but, alas, one never knows.

-It was about this stage in our young relationship that we started to discuss the idea of getting out of the army.
+It was about this stage in our young relationship that Dean and I started to discuss the idea of getting out of the army.
 We would make our own way out on civvie street.
 We had no real idea what we would do for jobs, but, we knew for certain that we did not want to be ‘in’ any longer.